 4. Cook Healthy Dishes

-Apart from the green beans, a good deal of unhealthy foods land on our Thanksgiving dinner tables every year.
+Apart from the green beans, a good deal of unhealthy foods end up on our Thanksgiving dinner tables every year.
 Some of them are guilty pleasures we may indulge in once a year.
-But others are simply not as nutritious we may think.
+But others are simply not as nutritious as we may think.
 You’ll find some common Thanksgiving essentials you may want to reconsider putting on your table here: Healthy Grocery List: 6 Unhealthy Foods to Cross Out.

 5. Thanksgiving Staple: Leftovers

 Leftovers have become a staple of a proper Thanksgiving meal in their own right.
 Everybody knows Thanksgiving gravy is even better the next day.
 But don’t leave leftovers on the counter, or they will quickly spoil.
 Put them in the fridge instead.
 And please be honest with yourself about how much you or your family can actually eat.
 Because nobody will want to eat leftovers for the week to come.
 The less leftover food you have, the less can end up in the garbage.

 Divvying up the leftovers in reusable glass containers among your guests is one way you can reduce food waste and make your Thanksgiving a bit greener.
 This also leaves room in the fridge for sustainable culinary creations to come.

 Also, try to reuse vegetable scraps left over from the evening’s prep.
 Where there’s a will to celebrate a green Thanksgiving, there’s a way to put veggie scraps back to use: Try your hand at our own homemade vegetable broth recipe, for example.
 Here are some more ideas for scraps and leftovers:

 - 4 Clever Ways to Use Leftover Apple Peels